pub-calculator-io/average-calculator/readme.md

-# Average Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Average Calculator Widget for WordPress

 The average calculator helps find a data set's average or arithmetic mean.
 It also shows the calculation steps and other important statistics.